blehh2556/ajufohoc/README.md

 1. Learn more about the Github flavoured Markdown Andrew Etter briefly mentioned in his book, [here](https://github.github.com/gfm/#list-items).

+2. Watch this [tutorial](https://www.youtube.com/watch?v=_PPWWRV6gbA) for more clarity on Markdown.

-2. Learn more about github and how to manage repositories [here](https://learn.github.com/skills).
+3. Learn more about GitHub and how to manage repositories [here](https://learn.github.com/skills).

-3. Learn about this other lightweight markup language, [Ascii](https://docs.asciidoctor.org/asciidoc/latest/).
+4. Learn about this other lightweight markup language, [Ascii](https://docs.asciidoctor.org/asciidoc/latest/).

-4. Learn how to use Rsync with this [video](https://youtu.be/Pygr_TpZRpM?si=-xrqRa7-zi5ce6vr).
+5. Learn how to use Rsync with this [video](https://youtu.be/Pygr_TpZRpM?si=-xrqRa7-zi5ce6vr).

 ## Frequently Asked Questions

 **Q: Why is Markdown Better than writing raw HTML?**

-A: Markdown is better than writing raw HTML because Markdown is easier to read in raw form compared to HTML.
-This makes it easier for people to understand and contribute to documentation.
+A: Andrew Etter argues that Lightweight Markup is Superior using an example of Ascii and DocBox.
+The DockBox content is challenging to read with human eyes becuse of the amount of syntax involved.
+The same situation applies to HTML and Markdown.
+Markdown is better than writing raw HTML because Markdown is easier to read in raw form compared to HTML which has more syntax.

-**Q: I changed the Markdown version of my resume, so why don't I see the canges when I refresh the website in my browser?**
+**Q: I changed the Markdown version of my resume, so why don't I see the changes when I refresh the website in my browser?**

 A: This happens because even though you've updated the file locally you haven't told Pelican to implement these changes in your output files.
-To see the changes you must re-do the steps in section 5 oof this README.
+To see the changes you must re-do the steps in section 5 of this README.

 ### Credits

-- Chinyere Ajufoh-Obi - Author
+- Chinyere Ajufoh-Obi

-- Chika Ngene - Class Groupmate
+- Chika Ngene - Peer Reviewer

+- Andrew Etter, *Modern Technical Writing*